 It’s July and time to start thinking about getting your child ready for kindergarten.
-With schools shut down, parents may not have had those important end of year conference conversations with their pre school teachers.
-Hopefully this will help guide you in knowing how to support your during the remainder of the summer break.
+With all of the different scenarios going on with as our preschools opened back up, parents may not have had those important end of year conference conversations with their pre school teachers or may be facing schooling for the very first time.
+Hopefully, this will help guide you in knowing how to support your during the remainder of the summer break.

-Here’s a list of skills most kindergarten teachers would LOVE for children to have BEFORE they step foot in the classroom in a regular year.
-AND if there is a delay in school starting, this will be a great resource for you when teaching your child at home.
-I’ve included an extra section for the year of COVID precautions as well!
+Here’s a list of skills most kindergarten teachers would LOVE for children to have BEFORE they step foot in the classroom.
+However, if the decision is that you keep your child at home this year, this will be a great resource for you when teaching your child at home to prep for next year.
+I’ve also included an extra section in case there is a chance your district has any issues and need COVID precautions as well!

 What Does My Child Need to Know Before Kindergarten?